omarkamal280/ReverseTuringTest/README.md

 ### Data Flow

+#### Standard Mode

 1. **Game Initialization**:
    - Load character profiles and question bank
    - Player selects character
    - AI players are created for remaining characters
+   - AI judges are created with different analytical approaches
    - Questions are selected for the game

 2. **Question Round**: